Technolawhere/technolawhere.github.io/_posts/2024-5-11-Property-Law.md

 necessary that more than one of such witnesses shall have been present at the same time, and no particular form of attestation shall be necessary

+Other Relevant Provisions:

+* S.59 of TPA, 1882:
+> Mortgage when to be by assurance -
+>
+> Where the principal money secured is one hundred rupees or upwards, a mortgage 5[other than a mortgage by deposit of title-deeds] can be effected only by a registered instrument signed by the mortgagor and attested by at least two witnesses.
+>
+>
+> Where the principal money secured is less than one hundred rupees, a mortgage may be effected either by (a registered instrument) signed and attested as aforesaid, or (except in the case of a simple mortgage) by delivery of the property.

 * Components of Valid Attestation:

    1. Two or more attesting witnesses